udelcodes/udelcodes.github.io/crypto2.md

-If you’re interested in learning more about Steganography, check out [this lesson](https://zelinsky.github.io/CTF-Course/Classes/13.html) which was written by other Cybersecurity Scholars!
+If you’re interested in learning more about Steganography, check out [this lesson](https://zelinsky.github.io/CTF-Course/Classes/13.html) which was written by other UD Cybersecurity Scholars!

 ## Randomness: The Heart of Cryptography